dawncronin/Spoiled-Frontend/README.md

 # Spoiled

 Spoiled is a gift registry and e-commerce site created with react and express.
-I designed spoiled to be a portfolio site with integrate payment and login capabilities, but the product information is just generated using npm faker.js
+I designed spoiled to be a portfolio site with integrated payment and login capabilities, but the product information is just generated using npm faker.js

 ## Heroku Hosting